-“150” newly installed on Portobello Road in the 'blog Section'
+“150” Public Art Exhibition currently on Portobello Road, London in the 'blog Section'

-This public art commission is currently on display on Portobello Road between Oxford Gardens and Golborne Road, North Kensington.
-The installation was commissioned by RBKC and is now hosted by The Spanish School, “Instito Espanol Vicente Cañada Blanch”.
+This public art commission is currently on on Portobello Road between Oxford Gardens and Golborne Road, North Kensington.
+It was commissioned by RBKC and is now sited on the wall of The Spanish School, “Instituto Espanol Vicente Cañada Blanch”, with support from Madrid!
 Thank you so much everyone who has emailed kind comments – and for all the posts on Instagram at fionahawthorne.art.

 MORE ABOUT THE INSTALLATION.

-I felt moved and honoured when some market stallholders contacted me specifically to say they wanted my work to represent this subject that was, after all, about their lives, their livelihood.
-So thanks to them I did apply and was thrilled to become not only the first local artist to win the North Wall commission, but to be the only artist to win it twice.
+Having won RBKC’s North Wall commission in 2013 for “Aspects of Carnival” I did not think I could even apply for another RBCK North Wall commission!
+So I felt moved and totally honoured when some market stallholders contacted me specifically to say they wanted my work to represent this subject that was, after all, about their lives, their livelihood – one hundred and fifty years of Portobello Market.
+So thanks to them I did apply and was thrilled to become the only artist to win the commission twice.